-The course is designed around the framework of the Bpsy© Model that was created and developed by Professor Stephen Benton.
-Each of the areas in the model represents structurally distinct core modules with the exception of perception and personal reality, which highlight the body of knowledge on individual differences, integrated into course modules.
-An additional component/module, named Organisational Diagnostics, was added to formalise the collection and evaluation of information, generated between individuals and within organisations, as addressed by the model's original core components.
+The course is designed around the framework of the Bpsy© Model that was created and developed by Professor Stephen Benton, which articulates structurally distinct core modules.

-Key Transferable skills
+Perception and personal reality and competence, which highlight the body of knowledge on individual differences and the recognition of different skills and behaviours, are integrated into and embedded into course modules.

+UNIVERSITY OF

+LEADING

+THE WAY

+WESTMINSTER®

-The Role Of Business Psychology
+The Role of Business Psychology